embatbr/game-of-life/README.md

     - `<automaton_name>` pattern is r"^(b|B)[0-9]+/(s|S)[0-9]+$".
     - For example, "b3/s23" is Conway's Game of Life and runs as `./run.sh b3/s23 <input_name>`.
 3. Let it run until it stops (or not), writing a file in directory *./outputs/<automaton_name>/<input_name>*.

+## TODO

+- Create a module named `automata` to abstract the behavior of cellular automata.
+Also, maybe create another subclass for cellular automata;
+- Make cellular automata that go beyond life-like (several stages, change forks and "stochastic" rules);
+- Insert competition between groups in automata.